Hollow Knight: Silksong vs Sword of the Sea

 Key differences

-Sword of the Sea is a short, 5-6 hour 'experience over mechanics' game.
+Sword of the Sea is a 5-6 hour flow-state experience with minimal combat.

 Which one is for you?